menaleno/Personalized-Alarm-Clock/README.md

     - Basis function
     - Auto-save alarm configuration
     - Modifying Alarm Names and Adding Descriptions to Alarms
-    - The file it derive is '.jar' and you may need to use the cmd command 'java -jar XXXX.jar'
+    - The file it derive is '.jar' and you may need to use the cmd command 'java -jar XXXX.jar' to execute